awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 For every module you want you add there are three steps to complete:
 1. Grant additional permissions to the IAM roles created by **OptimizationManagementDataRoleStack** or **OptimizationDataCollectionStack** so they can access the relevant data.
    For our pre-made modules, it will specify which stack will need to be updated.
-1. Update **OptimizationDataCollectionStack** to retrieve the data.
+1. Update **OptimizationDataCollectionStack** with the module to retrieve the data.
-1. Test the deployed Lambda function to confirm it is working as excepted
+1. Test the deployed Lambda function to confirm it is working as expected

-We have prepared some common options you can use.
-The detailed steps on how to add these modules can be found below the examples:

 {{%expand "Cost Explorer Rightsizing Recommendations" %}}

 ### Cost Explorer Rightsizing Recommendations
-This solution will collect rightsizing recommendations from AWS Cost Explorer in your management account and upload them to an Amazon S3 bucket.
+This solution will collect rightsizing recommendations from AWS Cost Explorer in your management account.
 You can use the saved Athena query as a view to query these results and track your recommendations.
-Find out more [here.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html)
+Find out more about the recommendations [here.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html)
 This Data will be partitioned by year, month, day.